Jonathan works on cloud microphysics modelling, with the specific interest of improving the microphysics within the forecast and climate models.

 Jonathan is a scientist working in the field of cloud microphysics.
 Jonathan is responsible for the development and upgrades made to the microphysics code within the Met Office Unified Model which is used for both climate and weather forecasts.

 The main focus of Jonathan's work is to improve the warm-rain, mixed-phase and ice microphysical processes within the Unified Model.
-To carry out these tasks, Jonathan uses recently published research, results from Observational Studies cloud physics and cloud radar and lidar data.
+To carry out these tasks, Jonathan uses recently published research, results from Observation Based Research cloud physics and cloud radar and lidar data.

 In order to improve forecasts of drizzle in boundary layer clouds, Jonathan has developed a simple aerosol-cloud interaction for operational NWP forecasts using high-resolution models.
 He is looking to continue this work in collaboration with Leeds University as part of the ASCI project.
 This couples the UKCA model and Met Office Unified Model code using a multi-moment microphysics to see what level of complexity of aerosol-cloud interactions are required for NWP forecasts.